el-roc/Code-Wars/README.md

-5 Different code war challenges.
+Code War challenges.
 All using Javascript functions to solve.